valinsky/blog/content/posts/python-csv-null-empty-string.md

 This forcefully inserts an empty string instead of a null for the specified columns.

-Another potential solution was to update the PostgreSQL table definition to allow null values for column `c`.
-This solution didn't work for my use case because there were too many dependencies on the table definition, and updating all the relevant queries and transformations wasn't worth the hassle.

-### Conclusion
+### Closing thoughts

-After experiencing this first hand I find it intriguing that the Python CSV module behaves the way it does, and forces developers into having to find workarounds.
-I think the Python CSV module should be able to properly distinguish between these two distinct values, and to maintain data integrity throughout the transformation phases.
-In my opinion this would be the optimal solution.
-I'm not a CPython developer so I am more than happy to hear (what I am missing) why I could be wrong.
+After experiencing this firsthand in a production environment, I find it intriguing that Python's CSV module behaves the way it does.
+Nulls and empty strings are fundamentally different types, and the inability to properly distinguish between them forces developers to seek workarounds for what seems like a basic issue.
+Then again, I'm not a CPython developer, and I may not be aware of all the arguments behind its current behavior.
+One can only hope for improvements in the future.